kapil303196/backend-lending/START_HERE_EMAIL.md

 ### 1. Welcome Email
 ```
-From: LogicSpark MCA <your-email@gmail.com>
+From: Heroic Funding <your-email@gmail.com>
 To: user@example.com
-Subject: 🎉 Welcome to LogicSpark MCA - Your Account Details
+Subject: 🎉 Welcome to Heroic Funding - Your Account Details

 Content:
 ┌─────────────────────────────────────┐
-│   🎉 Welcome to LogicSpark MCA      │
+│   🎉 Welcome to Heroic Funding      │
 │   Your account has been created     │
 └─────────────────────────────────────┘

 Hello John Doe,

-Thank you for choosing LogicSpark MCA...
+Thank you for choosing Heroic Funding...

 🔐 Your Login Credentials
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━